Messi wears photographer's vest during on-field chaos, Paulo Dybala laughs

 Do you have a groundbreaking story you would like us to publish?
 Please reach us through info@corp.legit.ng!

-Brazilian laws stipulate that non-Brazilian national entering from the UK must observe a 14-day isolation upon arrival.
+Brazilian laws stipulate that non-Brazilian nationals entering from the UK must observe 14-day isolation upon arrival.

 The four players involved were Emiliano Martinez and Emiliano Buendia of Aston Villa, and Cristian Romero and Giovani Lo Celso of Tottenham Hotspur.